bodrick/awesome/TOPICS.md

 ## epub-reader

 *   [Kareadita/Kavita](https://github.com/Kareadita/Kavita) - Kavita is a fast, feature rich, cross platform reading server.
 Built with a focus for manga and the goal of being a full solution for all your reading needs.
 Setup your own server and share your reading collection with your friends and family.

-## free

-*   [Kareadita/Kavita](https://github.com/Kareadita/Kavita) - Kavita is a fast, feature rich, cross platform reading server.
-Built with a focus for manga and the goal of being a full solution for all your reading needs.
-Setup your own server and share your reading collection with your friends and family.
-*   [FortuneN/FineCodeCoverage](https://github.com/FortuneN/FineCodeCoverage) - Visualize unit test code coverage easily for free in Visual Studio Community Edition (and other editions too)
-*   [cascadium/wsl-windows-toolbar-launcher](https://github.com/cascadium/wsl-windows-toolbar-launcher) - Adds linux GUI application menu to a windows toolbar
-*   [LibreHardwareMonitor/LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) - Libre Hardware Monitor, home of the fork of Open Hardware Monitor
-*   [pterodactyl/panel](https://github.com/pterodactyl/panel) - Pterodactyl® is a free, open-source game server management panel built with PHP, React, and Go.
-Designed with security in mind, Pterodactyl runs all game servers in isolated Docker containers while exposing a beautiful and intuitive UI to end users.
-*   [basarat/typescript-book](https://github.com/basarat/typescript-book) - :books: The definitive guide to TypeScript and possibly the best TypeScript book :book:.
-Free and Open Source 🌹
-*   [dEskoG/rDUINOScope](https://github.com/dEskoG/rDUINOScope) - rDUINOScope - Arduino based telescope control system (GOTO)
-*   [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
-*   [endless-sky/endless-sky](https://github.com/endless-sky/endless-sky) - Space exploration, trading, and combat game.

 ## kavita